AVMG20/php-simple-utilities/README.md

 ### Features

+This package includes the following utilities:

 - **[Collection Class](docs/Collection.md)**: Offers a fluent interface for array manipulation, providing methods for filtering, mapping, reducing, and more, all while maintaining type safety.
 - **[Data Class](docs/Data.md)**: An abstract class aimed at creating type-safe DTOs, ensuring data integrity throughout your application.
 - **[EventDispatcher Class](docs/EventDispatcher.md)**: A simple, yet powerful way to manage and dispatch events throughout your PHP application.

+### Dependencies

+This package has **no dependenci*e*s**.
+It is designed to be lightweight, self-contained, fast and easy to integrate into any PHP project.

 ### Usage

+All classes are single file based and self-contained, so you can easily copy them into your project if you prefer not to require another Composer package. <br />
-You can use these utilities individually by copying the classes into your project or by importing the package through Composer.
-This package is aimed at developers looking for simple, type-safe utilities to enhance their PHP applications.
+This package is aimed at developers looking for simple, type-safe utilities to enhance their PHP applications and workflows.

 ### Installation